aronmal/project-delay-checker/README.md

 * [ ] add argument to show all projects that are in time
 * [ ] add a way for custom `WORKING_DIR` (open for ideas)
 * [ ] add summary argument
+* [ ] add argument to set the directory depth level